+$BE{cogen/trigen,CO2,y}$

+Baseline emissions from electricity and thermal energy displaced by the project activity during the year y (t CO2)

+$EG{PJ,electrical,y}$

+Amount of electricity supplied by the project activity during the year y; (GWh)

+7 Difference of total electricity imported from the grid and total electricity exported to the grid.

+Draft Small-scale Methodology: AMS-I.C.: Thermal energy production with or without electricity year y (TJ)

-BE {cogen/trigen,CO2,y} = Baseline emissions from electricity and thermal energy displaced by the project activity during the year y (t CO_2) EG {PJ,electrical,y} = Amount of electricity supplied by the project activity during the year y; (GWh) 3.6 = Conversion factor (TJ/GWh) $EG{PJ,thermal,y}$ = Net quantity of thermal energy supplied by the project activity during the year y (TJ) $% \left(TJ\right) =0$ EF {FF,CO2} = $\rm CO_2$ emission factor of the fossil fuel that would have been used in the baseline cogeneration plant obtained from reliable local or national data if available, alternatively, IPCC default emission factors can be used (t $\rm CO_2/TJ)$ $\eta{BL,cogen/trigen}$ = Total annual average efficiency of the cogeneration or trigeneration plant using fossil fuel determined as per paragraph 39 or 40
+3.6 = Conversion factor (TJ/GWh)

+$EG{PJ,thermal,y}$ = Net quantity of thermal energy supplied by the project activity during the if available, alternatively, IPCC default emission factors can be used

+$EF{FF,CO2}$ = CO2 emission factor of the fossil fuel that would have been used in the baseline cogeneration plant obtained from reliable local or national data

+(t CO2/TJ)

+$\eta{BL,cogen/trigen}$ = Total annual average efficiency of the cogeneration or trigeneration plant using fossil fuel determined as per paragraph 40 or 41 below

-- 40. In the case of an existing baseline cogeneration or trigeneration plant, the efficiency shall be calculated as the total annual energy produced over the last three years using the historical data as prescribed in paragraph 25 above (total electricity generated and total thermal energy extracted divided by the thermal energy value of the fuel use). - 41.
-In the case of a Greenfield project cogeneration or trigeneration plant where the baseline is a cogeneration or trigeneration plant (e.g. using a steam turbine and steam generator that would have been built in the absence of the project activity), the total annual average efficiency of the cogeneration or trigeneration plant using fossil fuel shall be defined as the ratio of thermal energy and electricity produced to total thermal energy value of the fuel use.
-This ratio shall be determined using one of the two following options (in preferential order):
+40. In the case of an existing baseline cogeneration or trigeneration plant, the efficiency shall be calculated as the total annual energy produced over the last three years using the historical data as prescribed in paragraph 26 above (total electricity generated and total thermal energy extracted divided by the thermal energy value of the fuel use).

-- (a) Calculated as a single value with consideration of the following: - (i) Step 1: - a.
-The total annual average efficiency of the cogeneration or trigeneration plant using fossil fuel is determined using documented efficiency specification for new steam turbines and steam generators provided by two or more manufacturers for each type of such equipment within in the region;9 - Efficiency values for the steam turbine(s) and steam generator(s) shall be based on turbines and steam generators with specifications nearly equivalent to baseline units that would have been utilized in the absence of the project activity; - c.
-The efficiency values utilized shall be the highest individual efficiency values (over the full range of expected operating conditions of the baseline cogeneration or trigeneration system) that can be achieved by the steam turbine(s) and steam generator(s). - (ii) Step 2: - a.
-The total annual average efficiency of the cogeneration or trigeneration plant using fossil fuel is then calculated as the product of the highest efficiency value for the steam turbine(s) and the highest efficiency value of the steam generator(s), assuming both efficiencies are in the form of a percentage of output per input; - (b) Calculated as a single value with consideration of the following: - (i) Step 1: - a.
-A default steam turbine efficiency of 100 per cent; - b.
-Default steam generator efficiency determined using the values provided in appendix; - (ii) Step 2: - a.
-The total annual average efficiency of the cogeneration or trigeneration plant using fossil fuel is then calculated as the product of the efficiency value for the steam turbine(s) and the efficiency value of the steam generator(s), assuming both efficiencies are in the form of a percentage of output per input.
+- 41. In the case of a Greenfield project cogeneration or trigeneration plant where the baseline is a cogeneration or trigeneration plant (e.g. using a steam turbine and steam generator that would have been built in the absence of the project activity), the total annual average efficiency of the cogeneration or trigeneration plant using fossil fuel shall be defined as the ratio of thermal energy and electricity produced to total thermal energy value of the fuel use.
+This ratio shall be determined using one of the two following options (in preferential order): - (a) Calculated as a single value with consideration of the following: - (i) Step 1: - a.
+The total annual average efficiency of the cogeneration or trigeneration plant using fossil fuel is determined using documented efficiency specification for new steam turbines and steam generators provided by two or more manufacturers for each type of such equipment within in the region;8 - b.
+Efficiency values for the steam turbine(s) and steam generator(s) shall be based on turbines and steam generators with specifications nearly equivalent to baseline units that would have been utilized in the absence of the project activity; - c.
+The efficiency values utilized shall be the highest individual efficiency values (over the full range of expected operating conditions of the baseline cogeneration or trigeneration system) that can be achieved by the steam turbine(s) and steam generator(s); - (ii) Step 2: - a.
+The total annual average efficiency of the cogeneration or trigeneration plant using fossil fuel is then calculated as the product of the highest efficiency value for the steam turbine(s) and the highest efficiency value of the steam generator(s), assuming both efficiencies are in the form of a percentage of output per input;

-9 In case equipment is not available within the region the project proponent shall consider adjoining regions.
+8 In case equipment is not available within the region the project proponent shall consider adjoining regions.